Hiwen-STEM/MaxHeap/README.md

       from MaxHeap import FUNCTION_NAME or from MaxHeap import *

   ## def createBTO()
-      +Creates a memmap matrix of shape:1000 x 1000and returns an INFO list containing the following: [memmap list, # of Levels, Largest Index, Number of Nodes, Data File]
+      +Creates a memmap matrix of shape:1000 x 1000 and returns an INFO list containing the following: [memmap list, # of Levels, Largest Index, Number of Nodes, Data File]

   ## def getHeightThree(INFO, value)